-By the end of 2019, 280 local governments were engaged with LoCAL (Table 2.4), with the largest numbers in Bhutan, Bangladesh and Cambodia.
-Of these local authorities, 236, or 84 per cent, were actively using the PBCRG system - 98 in Bhutan; 71 in Bangladesh; 35 in Cambodia; 13 in Mozambique; 9 in Benin; 8 in The Gambia, and 2 in Niger.
-The target for such integration in 2019 was 77 participating local governments.
+To May 2020, 293 local governments were engaged with LoCAL (Table 2.3), with the largest numbers in Bhutan, Bangladesh and Cambodia.
+Of these local authorities, 261 or 89 per cent have been using the PBCRG system, while 236 local authorities - 98 in Bhutan; 71 in Bangladesh; 35 in Cambodia; 13 in Mozambique; 9 in Benin; 8 in The Gambia, and 2 in Niger - implemented a PBRCG cycle in 2019/early 2020.

-- In The Gambia, the LoCAL mechanism is being adopted in council planning and strategy development processes.
+In The Gambia, the LoCAL mechanism is being adopted in council planning and strategy development processes.
 A recent country government monitoring report highlights the participation of key local stakeholders in these processes - including the governor, the area council chair, the ward committees and multidisciplinary facilitation teams.
 Implementation of LoCALfunded interventions is high; and there is high visibility of the interventions in the region, as information is shared in various platforms, including meetings and online platforms.
-There is a high sense of ownership and participation among beneficiaries and stakeholders. - In Tanzania, PO-RALG, the International Institute for Environment and Development and UNCDF officially launched the Local Climate Finance Initiative in February 2019.
-The Local Climate Finance Initiative builds on LoCAL and aims to promote climateresilient communities and local economies by enabling climate finance to reach the most vulnerable while complementing existing development finance in line with the SDGs and national policies, particularly Vision 2025 and the country's NDCs.

-- In Bangladesh, the community mobilization facilitator played a key role in selecting climate-resilient schemes to be funded by PBCRGs.
+There is a high sense of ownership and participation among beneficiaries and stakeholders.

+- In Tanzania, PO-RALG, the International Institute for Environment and Development and UNCDF officially launched the Local Climate Finance Initiative in February 2019.
+The Local Climate Finance Initiative builds on LoCAL and aims to promote climateresilient communities and local economies by enabling climate finance to reach the most vulnerable while complementing existing development finance in line with the SDGs and national policies, particularly Vision 2025 and the country's NDCs. - In Bangladesh, the community mobilization facilitator played a key role in selecting climate-resilient schemes to be funded by PBCRGs.
 The participatory community risk and vulnerability assessment was carried out with a focus on women's empowerment, with the result that 60 per cent of PBCRGfunded union parishad schemes are gender responsive.
 Subnational governments shared information on their public finance plans and expenditures with the public and local communities through ward meetings every six months and annual open budget meetings of the union parishad.
 Financial plans and budget information were disseminated and distributed through the information boards of these local governments. - In Bhutan, EU budget support for capacity development for local government and fiscal decentralization aims is to assist the Government of Bhutan in reducing poverty and inequality and promoting carbonneutral development.
-While the specific objectives focus on local government reforms, decentralization, local service delivery and governance, and public financial management, the expected results include implementation of the Local Government Sustainable Development Programme; local service delivery through PBCRGs; mainstreaming of gender, environment, climate and poverty issues; good governance; sustainable and inclusive socioeconomic development, conservation and sustainable management of the environment; and quality public financial management.
+While the specific objectives focus on local government reforms, decentralization, local service delivery and governance, and public financial management, the expected results include implementation of the Local Government Sustainable Development Programme; local service delivery through PBCRGs;

+mainstreaming of gender, environment, climate and poverty issues; good governance; sustainable and inclusive socioeconomic development, conservation and sustainable management of the environment; and quality public financial management.
 The sector reform contract includes as an indicator the number of gewogs which plan, request, receive and account for a PBCRG - i.e. those which benefit from the LoCAL mechanism.
 Over five years 100 gewogs out of 205 will benefit from such grants, thus covering almost half of the country.